lrlrlrlr/COMP3331_9331_23T1_Labs/README.md

         - Demo code used in the tutorial: https://github.com/lrlrlrlr/COMP3331_9331_23T1_Labs/tree/main/demo%20w7

     - W8: Application protocol design and data structure
+        - Demo code used in the tutorial: https://github.com/lrlrlrlr/COMP3331_9331_23T1_Labs/tree/main/demo%20w8

     - W9: Testing, code style, submission Q&A
+        - TODO: I will upload some testcase here, feel free to try it with your program.
+But it is not offcial testcase and it will not represent how will the tutors test your program!
         - report content
         	- 1. how to run the script
         	- 2. what is your application protocol and data structre?